 Italian is a language that has always appealed to me, as Italy is such a lovely country.
 I have traveled and hitchhiked through Italy and, at that time, I didn’t speak Italian, so I was relying on my knowledge of Spanish to communicate with people.
 With so many fascinating places to visit, great food and lively people, it didn’t take long to realize that I wanted to learn Italian.

 I have never liked bilingual books where you have, for example, Italian on the left-hand side and English on the right-hand side.
-This has never been an effective learning strategy for me as I don’t want to have to skim through the English text until I find the corresponding word from the Italian text.
+This has never been an effective learning strategy for me.
+I don’t want to have to skim through the English text until I find the corresponding word from the Italian text.

 Freebie Italian